How To: Clean a Microfiber Sofa

 Alternatively, blot either rubbing alcohol or dry-cleaning solvent onto the stain.
 Let sit for a few minutes, then dry the area with a clean washcloth (blot, don’t rub).
 As a final step, restore the nap by combing the microfiber with a soft-bristled brush.

-Code X Microfiber
+How to Clean Code X Microfiber

 Loosen dirt and dust with a soft-bristled brush, then vacuum thoroughly with the brush attachment.
 Though in the case of stubborn stains it may be tempting, never use harsh chemical cleansers, bleach, or acetone on this type or any other type of microfiber.
 Do so and you risk severely damaging the fabric.
 Stumped?
 Contact the sofa manufacturer for advice.